-There was no significant unprovided deferred tax as at 31 December 2019 and 2018.
+There was no significant unprovided deferred tax as at 31 December 2020 and 2019.

-(Amounts expressed in millions of Hong Kong dollars, unless otherwise stated.)
+Exchange Fund - Notes to the Financial Statements (continued) (Amounts expressed in millions of Hong Kong dollars, unless otherwise stated.)

 7 CATEGORIES OF FINANCIAL ASSETS AND FINANCIAL LIABILITIES